jschuman/learnGithubActions/.github/pull_request_template.md

 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] Where applicable, I have made corresponding changes to the documentation
 - [ ] I have annotated this PR to describe the important files/code changes
+- [ ] I have updated the associated ticket(s) for this PR with any testing considerations for the QA team
 - [ ] My changes generate no new warnings
 - [ ] I have added tests that prove my fix is effective or that my feature works